 Biogas can be produced by anaerobic digestion of organic matter.
 Potential raw materials available on a large scale are cow dung, municipal wastes, kitchen waste and specially grown plants for this purpose like water hyacinth, algae, and certain types of grasses.
 The main advantage of bio gas is that it can be produced in rural areas from readily available materials.
 Biogas mainly consists of 55-65% methane, 30-40% carbon dioxide and rest being impurities (H2, H2S and some N2).
 Its calorific value is low but its knock resistance is high and ignition quality is low.
 In dual fuel type diesel engine the gas is mixed with the incoming air and ignited by diesel fuel injection.
-This engine suffers a fall in efficiency at full power output.
+This engine suffers a fall in efficiency compared to the diesel engine but has a good efficiency at full power output.